Na-mi-quai-ni-mak Community Support Fund FAQ

-Funds can either be paid as a lump sum amount or receipts can be submitted for reimbursement.
+Funds can either be paid as a lump sum cheque or receipts can be submitted for reimbursement.

-The maximum amount of money available through the program is $7,000.00 ($7,500.00 for Northern or remote locations) per commemoration project, although more may be available for healing gatherings.
+The maximum amount of money available through the program is $10,000 per commemoration project, although more may be available for healing gatherings.

 NCTR’s spirit name – bezhig miigwan, meaning “one feather”.